gintsmurans/staticphp/README.md

 ## TODO and ideas

-* Rewrite Db class so that in init method $name parameter comes before $config
 * i18n and cache class usage guide
 * Cache class: postgres, mysql and sql lite support (who knows, somebody may want this:)
 * Write usage guide
-* Write api documentation, e.g. write descriptions for all StaticPHP class methods and files.
-* Update help page
-* Unit testing.
 * Rewrite all sessions classes into one by adding an option to choose from session backend to use, possibly allowing to use multiple backends (e.g. memcached -> sql).
 * Look for a way to extend a view from same directory as the view extending it.
 E.g. {% extends "layout.html" %} instead of {% extends "Defaults/Views/layout.html" %}

 ## History

+####v1.0.0
+* √ Removed Help/Example page descriptions - thats basically what apigen is for.
+* √ Rewrite Db class so that in init method $name parameter comes before $config.
+* √ Use composer only for php stuff.
+* √ Setup SCSS using npm scripts.
+* √ Setup webpack for js, also using npm scripts.
+* √ Expanded core clases from universal to more specific roles.
+* √ Added first PHPUnit tests.
+* √ Various Bugfixes.
+* √ Allow controllers, helpers and models to also be loaded from Application folder, same as Config already was.
+* √ Replaced apigen config file with new format.

 ####v0.9.5
 * √ Cache class: Redis, Memcached, APC and files.
-* √ i18n class with twig integration (i18n::twigRegister(Load::$config['view_engine']))
+* √ i18n class with twig integration (i18n::twigRegister(Load::$config['view_engine'])).

 ####v0.9.4
 * √ Fixed possibility of nonexisting variable causing notices.
 * √ Updated nginx configuration example.
-* √ Added .editorconfig file
+* √ Added .editorconfig file.
-* √ Updated composer dependencies
+* √ Updated composer dependencies.
-* √ Few micro performance updates
+* √ Few micro performance updates.
-* √ Option to disable twig template engine
+* √ Option to disable twig template engine.

 ####v0.9.3
 * √ Fixed issue preventing to load page from subdirectory.